Q: What is an ASPIRE WS internship?

 Q: What support is available to host companies participating in the internship program?

 A: As administrators of the program, Greater Winston-Salem, Inc. has a dedicated position on staff to support host companies.
-The Director of Internship Programs, Alesia Hilton, along with the Talent and Workforce Department, will work with all host companies throughout the internship process to ensure a positive experience for our business partners.
+The Director of Career Readiness, Alesia Hilton, along with the Talent and Workforce Department, will work with all host companies throughout the internship process to ensure a positive experience for our business partners.

 Q: Will ASPIRE WS use my business in the marketing of the program?